 - The emotional and psychological impact the accident has had on you.

-It’s important to remember that the value of your case extends beyond the direct costs of recovery.
-It should also account for the emotional distress, pain and suffering you’ve experienced due to your injuries.
+It’s important to remember that the value of your case could extend beyond the direct costs of recovery.
+It may also account for the emotional distress, pain, and suffering you’ve experienced due to your injuries.
 If you have any concerns or questions, consulting with an experienced accident lawyer can help ensure you fully understand the potential value of your case.

-Most personal injury lawyers in Ocala take car accident cases on a contingency fee basis.
-In a contingency fee agreement, you are only required to pay your attorney’s fees if you receive compensation through a settlement agreement or trial award.
+Most personal injury lawyers take cases on a contingency fee basis.
+That means you are only required to pay your attorney’s fees if you receive compensation through a settlement agreement or trial award.
 If you lose your case, you are not responsible for paying the attorney’s fees.
 However, if your case is won, your lawyer will receive an agreed-upon percentage of your compensation.

-This fee arrangement allows you to secure excellent legal representation without taking on the risk and financial burden of paying legal fees upfront.
-Schedule a free consultation to learn more about our contingency fee arrangements for auto accident cases.
+This fee arrangement allows you to secure legal representation without taking on the risk and financial burden of paying legal fees upfront.
+Schedule a free consultation to learn more about our contingency fee agreements for auto accident cases.

-Your car accident case is too important to entrust with just any personal injury lawyer.
-You need to make sure that you hire a lawyer who not only has experience handling personal injury matters, but who has experience navigating the challenges that car accident cases – in particular – can pose.
-At Allen Law, our legal team has more than 100 years of collective experience representing injury victims.
-We’ve represented clients in all types of accidents matters, including:
+Your car accident case is too important to entrust to any personal injury lawyer.
+You need to make sure you hire a lawyer who has experience navigating the challenges that cases can pose.

 - Rollovers